cfal/shoes/README.md

 - **Upstream proxy support**: route connections through other proxy servers
 - **Forwarding rules (allowlists/blocklists)**: Block or redirect connections based on IP or hostname
 - **Hot reloading**: Updated configs are automatically reloaded
-- **Unix domain socket**: Bind to an interface, or listen on a UNIX domain socket
 - **Netmask and proxy groups**

 ## Examples